 The first victims of the rider

-By José Antonio Bastos, President, Doctors Without Borders
+By José Antonio Bastos, former President, Doctors Without Borders

 Among all world maps you can come across, the most painful and outrageous is certainly the one showing ‘undernutrition hot spots’.
 These are regions of our planet where still today, in the 21st Century, 3 to 5 million children under five years old die every year because of inadequate nutrition.
 We are talking about the Sahel countries, this year in the headlines, otherwise rather forgotten; the Horn of Africa, in the spotlight last year, while now all cameras have disappeared; and of some countries in South-East Asia, completely neglected.